 h.
-5 Envelopes - one for each player to make their crop choice and receive money i.
-200 Currency Notes or tokens representing money (this includes extras)
+5 Envelopes - one for each player to make their crop choice and receive money includes extras)

-Year Start Water Level Crop A Water Use Crop B Water Use Household Use Groundwater Use Recharge End Water Level
+Year Start Water Level - Crop B Water Use Groundwater Use Recharge End Water Level

 P1 50

 P2

 1

 2

 3

 P1 and P2 are practice rounds.
-This graph will go to 10-12 years per game (not all lines may be
+This graph will go to 10-12 years per game (not all lines may be filled in).

-filled in).
 Game 1 and 2 can go on the same Groundwater Record or two different sheets.

 j.
-Blank Groundwater Record - enough spaces for up to 25 years total, or 12 years each game
+Blank Groundwater Record - enough spaces for up to 25 years total, or 12 years each game k.
+Blank Groundwater Graphs m.
+Writing Pad for Crop Choice Record n.
+Ink pen for Crop Choice Record